• Deutsch

 At the end of the project, we will publish our findings and scale up the tested models for wider application.
 The aim is to introduce sustainable, efficient mobility solutions on a large scale.

-Who does it?
+Who is behind it?

 A motivated consortium of experienced partners from science, business, the public sector and society is working together in an interdisciplinary and transdisciplinary manner on the pressing issues of our time.